echasnovski/mini.nvim/readmes/mini-diff.md

 - Special toggleable overlay view with more hunk details inside text area.

-- Completely configurable per buffer source of reference text used to keep it up to date and define interactions with it.
-By default uses buffer's file content in Git index.
+- Completely configurable per buffer source(s) of reference text used to keep it up to date and define interactions with it.
+Can be array of sources which are attempted to attach in order.
+By default uses Git source (buffer's file text from Git index as reference).

 - Configurable mappings to manage diff hunks:
     - Apply and reset hunks inside region (selected visually or with a dot-repeatable operator).